 Mathematics in grade seven seeks to open new worlds and ways of thinking to the children.
 In algebra a new way of viewing mathematical quantity is introduced with the algebraic equation.
 Negative numbers and exponents bring numeric concepts that can only really be conceived of with the intellect.
-In geometry, the Pythagorean theorem is arrived at by the systematic exploration of the Pythagoras’s theorems, and the first geometric proofs are introduced to the children.

 In the seventh grade many more concepts of higher math are introduced and mastered: formulae for the areas and perimeters of two-dimensional figures, exponents, roots, signed numbers, the coining of equations and the practical understanding of formulae.
 In practical work, various charts and graphs related to business are worked with.
 In the seventh grade, perspective drawing is taught, further emphasizing the mathematical laws at play in another arena.